hujhax/austin-improv-wiki/Performers/Arthur Simone.md

 ## Summary
 From [his bio page on the ColdTowne Theater site](http://www.coldtownetheater.com/performer/arthur-simone):

-<blockquote><p>Arthur Simone is an actor, artist and co-founder of Austin's ColdTowne Theater.
+> Arthur Simone is an actor, artist and co-founder of Austin's ColdTowne Theater.
 He graduated in Theatre from Oberlin College and studied improvisation at Chicago's Improv Olympic.
-Notable live performances have included [[Troupes/Buddy Daddy|improv with a dog]], Carla Goodman's Failure: a Big StupidMess, Rubber Repertory's Jubilee and his one-man show *[[Shows/Dear Frailty|Dear Frailty]]*, which earned him an award as Best Actor in Austin.</p>
+Notable live performances have included [[Troupes/Buddy Daddy|improv with a dog]], Carla Goodman's Failure: a Big StupidMess, Rubber Repertory's Jubilee and his one-man show *[[Shows/Dear Frailty|Dear Frailty]]*, which earned him an award as Best Actor in Austin.
+>
+>

-<p>As a film and television actor, he's appeared in everything from *Big Momma's House 2* to *Parkland*.
-Arthur has been a sometime fixture on the annual East Austin Studio Tour and has been a finalist for the Hunting Art Prize.</p></blockquote>
+> As a film and television actor, he's appeared in everything from *Big Momma's House 2* to *Parkland*.
+Arthur has been a sometime fixture on the annual East Austin Studio Tour and has been a finalist for the Hunting Art Prize.

 ## Troupes
 * [[Troupes/3, 2, 1, Kill!|3, 2, 1, Kill!]]